vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-query-language.md

 Take advantage of the following functionality to write queries faster:

-- **Autosuggest**—as you write queries, advanced hunting provides suggestions from IntelliSense.
+- **Autosuggest** - as you write queries, advanced hunting provides suggestions from IntelliSense.
-- **Schema tree**—a schema representation that includes the list of tables and their columns is provided next to your working area.
+- **Schema tree** - a schema representation that includes the list of tables and their columns is provided next to your working area.
 For more information, hover over an item.
 Double-click an item to insert it to the query editor.
-- **[Schema reference](advanced-hunting-schema-tables.md#get-schema-information-in-the-security-center)**—in-portal reference with table and column descriptions as well as supported event types (`ActionType` values) and sample queries
+- **[Schema reference](advanced-hunting-schema-tables.md#get-schema-information-in-the-security-center)** - in-portal reference with table and column descriptions as well as supported event types (`ActionType` values) and sample queries

 ## Work with multiple queries in the editor